 - The duties of the Central Authority are carried out by the Central Business Unit within the Northern Ireland Courts and Tribunals Service.
 The Central Business Unit is also the Central Authority under the Brussels II Regulation (Brussels IIa) having been appointed in accordance with Article 67 of the Regulation.

-- The power of a court to hear and decide a case or make a certain order; the territorial limits within which the judgments or orders of a court may be enforced or executed.
+- The power of a court to hear and decide a case or make a certain order; the territorial limits within which the judgements or orders of a court may be enforced or executed.

 Prohibited Steps Order